 - Please submit your assessment within 4 weeks of having received the article.
-It is the policy of Early Theatre to report expeditiously to authors on their submissions.
+Early Theatre seeks to report expeditiously to authors on their submissions.
 Reporting within 4 weeks of your receipt of the article will help us to maintain our timetable.

 - Use your own judgment about the appropriate length of your appraisal.
 Typically, manuscript assessments for Early Theatre are about 300-500 words long.

 - In your report, please assess the article's originality, thesis development, argumentation, notes and references, and readability.
 Do not feel the need to copy-edit.
 Your comments on notes and references should indicate their usefulness and scholarship, not their stylistic accuracy.

-- Destroy your copy of the manuscript after you review it or, if you have annotated it for the author’s benefit, please return it to us and we will forward it to the author.
+- Please destroy your copy of the manuscript after you review it or, if you have annotated it for the author’s benefit, please return it to us and we will forward it to the author.
 This manuscript is a privileged document and should be treated as such.